jagho-jcs/ec2-Images-with-Packer-Terraform-and-Ansible/README.md

-# Build AWS EC2 Machine Images (AMI) With Packer, Terraform and Ansible
+# Building AWS EC2 Machine Images (AMI's) using Packer, Terraform and Ansible

 This project builds an AMI using `Packer`, `Terraform`, and `Ansible` to install a simple Java Web Application and its dependencies.